dmeghana24/single-cell-rnaseq-explorer/README.md

-# single-cell-rnaseq-explorer
+# scRNA-seq Reproducible Pipeline

-Build a reproducible pipeline (and interactive dashboard) to process, analyze, and visualize single-cell RNA-seq (scRNA-seq) data.
+This repository contains a reproducible pipeline for scRNA-seq analysis and visualization.